-PIX4Dmatic is a Pix4D product optimized for accurate and fast photogrammetric processing for corridor and large scale mapping.
+PIX4Dmatic is a Pix4D product optimized for accurate and fast photogrammetric processing for large scale, corridor and terrestrial projects.
 It is designed to handle and process thousands of images with ease while maintaining survey-grade accuracy.

-PIX4Dmatic is optimized for corridors and large datasets of more than 5000 images taken with nadir or slightly oblique camera positions with standard camera resolutions at 12MP, 21MP, 42MP, etc. PIX4Dmatic is faster and more reliable than PIX4Dmapper for such projects:
+PIX4Dmatic is optimized for corridors and large datasets of more than 5000 images with standard camera resolutions such as 12MP, 21MP, 42MP and has no limit on the size of images.
+Furthermore, PIX4Dmatic fully supports the terrestrial PIX4Dcatch workflow with LiDAR and RGB images processing, as well as a fusion of both results.
+Finally, learning the software is easier due to the well thought user experience.
+PIX4Dmatic is faster and more reliable than PIX4Dmapper for such projects:

 No. PIX4Dmatic is a stand-alone product and needs a valid PIX4Dmatic license.
 A free trial is available for everyone who wants to try.
 For more information about how to get a trial, please see: PIX4Dmatic trial, sign up, and login